Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![network]({{< baseurl >}}/images/communities.png)

-Since the algorithm, that is used to compute the communities, uses a stochastic process, the communities will differ every time the algorithm is run.
+Since the algorithm that is used to compute the communities uses a stochastic process, the communities will differ every time the algorithm is run.
 However, specific patterns in relationships between characters can be identified.
 For example, Scorpio and Dr. Octapus will always be in the same community with The Venom as they are the main antagonists of Spiderman.
 In the same manner, Red Skull will be with Bucky Barnes, while Loki will be with the Asgardians (as well as with Variations of Loki that are considered different characters).

 #### Communities visualised

-Furthermore, information from the community detection algorithm is used to build a Marvel villain's network in Gephi.
+Information from the community detection algorithm is used to build a Marvel villain's network in Gephi.
 The nodes are colored based on their communities.

 ![network]({{< baseurl >}}/images/network_comp.png)

 ## Sentiment analysis

-The figure below shows the average compound scores for every community in the Marvel villains network.
-The compound score is computed by normalizing scores that the SentimentIntensityAnalyzer returns, these scores are negative, neutral, and positive- score for every character description.
+The figure below shows the average compound score for every community in the Marvel villains network.
 Communities that include Loki Laufeyson, Variants, and Asgardians always tend to have one of the lowest average compound scores, this is not a surprise since Loki Laufeyson is the biggest villain in the Marvel villain network.

 ![sentiment]({{< baseurl >}}/images/sentiment.png)